lwinch2006/status-keycard/README.md

 Anyone is welcome to contribute to Keycard!

-Most of our communication about the project is going on here: https://get.status.im/chat/public/status-keycard

 Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on it.
 This is to prevent duplicated efforts from contributors on the same issue.

+We also suggest you join our discord server https://discord.gg/uJAXk7jFhZ

 # How to build the project?